Biff Byford: Career

 He was taught to play guitar by his best friend's brother, who led a local blues group.
 Byford switched to bass, and passed through various bands in the Barnsley area.
 His first appearance on an album was in 1971 when he played flute and wrote a few of the songs on the self titled debut album by psychedelic rockers Jumble Lane, a Holyground Records release.
 He started singing backing vocals when he joined the Iron Mad Wilkinson Band, named after a local industrialist.

 Byford sang and played bass with a local power trio called Coast from around 1973 to 1976 along with drummer Al Dodd and future Saxon guitarist Paul Quinn, when he formed Saxon with guitarists Graham Oliver and Paul Quinn, bassist Steve Dawson and former Glitter Band drummer Pete Gill.
 The band was originally called Son of a Bitch, but changed to Saxon in 1978.
-They released their self-titled debut album in 1979, and became part of what was known as the new wave of British heavy metal, which also included bands like Iron Maiden, Demon and Def Leppard.
+They released their self-titled debut album in 1979, and became part of what was known as the new wave of British heavy metal, which also included bands such as Iron Maiden, Diamond Head and Def Leppard.
 The band had commercial success as well, charting eight consecutive UK Top 40 albums and five Top 40 singles between 1980 and 1986.

 At the end of the 1980s, the band declined in popularity, with 1988's Destiny being their last UK charting album until 2007.
 Oliver and Dawson left the band and formed a new band with the same name, though they were later forced to change it to Oliver/Dawson Saxon.
-(Byford's) Saxon maintained a recording and touring career centred on Germany for much of the 1990s, during 1998-1999, Peter took employment with a West Yorkshire kitchen furniture manufacturer as a salesman, before coming back into broader attention with 2007's The Inner Sanctum.
+(Byford's) Saxon maintained a recording and touring career centred on Germany for much of the 1990s, during 1998-1999, Gill took employment with a West Yorkshire kitchen furniture manufacturer as a salesman, before coming back into broader attention with 2007's The Inner Sanctum.